 Congestion that Arises or Abates During a Year

-First Gas will notify all Shippers as soon as practicable if a Delivery Point (or more than one) is expected to experience, or experiences Congestion during a Year that was not foreseen prior to that Year.
+First Gas will notify all Shippers as soon as practicable if a Delivery Point (or more than one) is expected to experience, or experiences, Congestion during a Year that was not foreseen prior to that Year.
 Subject to providing all Shippers (and the affected Interconnected Party) with the information referred to in section 3.19(a) to (e) not less than 15 Business Days prior, First Gas may hold a PR Auction for the affected Delivery Point(s).
 From the PR Effective Date, the Congested Delivery Point(s) will be excluded from the relevant Delivery Zone.

 Where in its reasonable judgement a Delivery Point ceases to be affected by Congestion during a Year, First Gas will: